leobessa/dynamo-autoscale/README.md

 `script/simulate` will pause after each round of new data and drop you into a REPL.
 This is very handy for debugging tricky situations with your rules or the codebase.

+The simulator does not hit CloudWatch or DynamoDB at any point.